What Is Actually The Definition Of An ‘Endangered Species’?

 Genetic diversity describes how much genetic variety is present within a species.
 For the survival of a species, high genetic diversity is important because it helps the organism to adapt and, for example, overcome environmental changes.
 In many cases, threatened species have low genetic diversity, probably due to the inbreeding caused by smaller populations.

 A species well-known for low genetic diversity is the cheetah.
-In 1983, when a deadly virus spread through an Oregon breeding colony for large cats, it wiped out fifty percent of the cheetah population, but left the lions unscathed.
+In 1983, when a deadly virus spread through an Oregon breeding colony for large cats, it wiped out fifty percent of the cheetah population but left the lions unscathed.
 Scientists believe this was likely due to the cheetah’s low genetic diversity, and conservation efforts are currently underway to help ensure the feline’s genetic diversity does not decrease any further, which could threaten their survival.

 Recent news

 Several endangered species have made the news in recent months.
 One of them is officially no longer considered endangered.
 As of March 2017, the status of the Manatee has been downgraded from endangered to threatened.
 However, not all conservationists are thrilled with this definition.
-In USA Today, Jaclyn Lopez, director for the Center for Biological Diversity in Florida mentioned that 2016 was among the deadliest years for these gentle sea creatures.
-Lopez went on to say,
+In USA Today, Jaclyn Lopez, director for the Center for Biological Diversity in Florida, mentioned that 2016 was among the deadliest years for these gentle sea creatures.
+Lopez went on to say the following.

 In the same month, the rusty patch bumble bee became the first bumble bee species in the U.S. to gain protection under the Environmental Species Act.
 Although these bumble bees once buzzed around 28 states, they currently only remain in 13.
 Their population has also decreased by 87 percent since the 1990s.